-According to GlobalData, Mexico is the world’s ninth-largest producer of copper, with output of 759kt in 2022, up by 3% on 2021.
+According to GlobalData, Mexico is the world’s ninth-largest producer of copper in 2022, with output up by 3% on 2021.
 Over the five years to 2021, production from Mexico decreased by a CAGR of 0.17% and is expected to rise by a CAGR of 4% between 2022 and 2026.
 GlobalData uses proprietary data and analytics to provide a complete picture of this market in its Global Copper Mining to 2026 report.
 Buy the report here.

 Leading producers of copper in Mexico are Grupo Mexico, Minera Frisco and Industrias Penoles.
-Grupo Mexico's output was 498.78kt in 2021, down by 4% on 2020.
-Minera Frisco produced 26.01kt, a decrease of 0.88%, and output from Industrias Penoles was 14.35kt, a decrease of 33% on the previous year.
+During 2020-2021, Grupo Mexico's output was down by 4%, Minera Frisco's output decreased by 0.88%, while output from Industrias Penoles decreased by 33%.